whitevanillaskies/whitebloom/docs/current_work.md

 **Arrangements modal layout.**

 The modal follows the standard modal surface pattern from the design language.
-Two-panel layout:
-- Left panel: bin list + set tree (hierarchical).
-Drag targets.
+- Main field: the Arrangements desktop itself — loose material is visible here and bins appear as broad placement targets within the field.
-- Right panel: resources in the selected bin or set, shown as a grid or list.
-Draggable into bins/sets on the left.
+- Sidebar: sets and smart sets as conceptual overlays and selection views.

-The split is conceptually similar to a music library: left panel is the "sidebar" (playlists = sets, library sections = bins), right panel is the track list for the selected view.
+The main plane should feel more like a desktop or tabletop than a file browser.
+Sets belong in the sidebar because they are conceptual inclusion layers, not physical placement.

 No canvas interaction while the Arrangements modal is open.
 It is a focused management task.

-**Storage.** The `blossoms-garden.json` file at the workspace root (per the Arrangements spec in `deferred_work.md`) stores bins, sets, and resource metadata.
+**Storage.** Arrangements state lives in an app-specific workspace file (see `deferred_work.md`), not in board CoreData.
 Smart sets are not stored.
 Quickboards have no Arrangements view — the modal is unavailable without a workspace.

 ### Subboards (deferred, design only)